Intermittent-Fasting’s Sneak-Attack On Obesity & Metabolic-Illness:

 So how’d you like to be sharper for longer, and maybe avoid things like Obesity and Alzheimer’s? -Sounds like a pretty-good deal, right?

-One interesting note, is that the Livers of these mice were particularly screwed-up.
+One interesting note, is that the Livers of the 24-hour-plan mice were particularly screwed-up.

 And that organ itself, is involved with Many of the body’s metabolic processes.
 It’s not all stomach+guts+microbes.